MurphyDavid/TX2P/README.md

 And run on the mass spec data.

->docker run -d -v $current_folder:/current_folder --rm  -it --entrypoint dotnet mymodifiedmetamorpheus:latest /metamorpheus/CMD.dll -o /current_folder/testoutput -t /currentfolder/mmconfig/MetaMorpheusVignette-selected-examples/Task2-CalibrateTaskconfig.toml /currentfolder/mmconfig/MetaMorpheusVignette-selected-examples/Task4-GPTMDTaskconfig.toml currentfolder/mmconfig/MetaMorpheusVignette-selected-examples/Task5-SearchTaskconfig.toml -d /current_folder/test.fasta -s /currentfolder/H_Luh_ND_3.raw
+>docker run -v $current_folder:/current_folder -it --entrypoint dotnet mymodifiedmetamorpheus:latest /metamorpheus/CMD.dll -o /current_folder/testoutput -t /current_folder/mmconfig/Task2-CalibrateTaskconfig.toml /current_folder/mmconfig/Task4-GPTMDTaskconfig.toml current_folder/mmconfig/Task5-SearchTaskconfig.toml -d /current_folder/test.fasta -s /current_folder/H_Luh_ND_3.raw

-You can add almost any number of additional mass spec files though we suggest keeping it to less than 100GB or so.
-You can give the docker access to additional folders by adding  more in the format "-v folder:/mountname"
+You can add almost any number of additional mass spec files, it's recommended to include a full dataset to allow good calibration though we suggest keeping it to less than 200GB or so.
+You can give the docker access to additional folders by adding  more in the format "-v folder:/mountname" The paths to additional raw files needs to be give in terms of the mounted path inside the docker container.

 Supported formats are